AnnaDobrucki/Lore-Seekers/README.md

 - Easy to find sign up form, which is quick and straight forward.
 - Has outreach for a variety of people over multiple spectrums.
 - Entices newcomers without fear, shows knowledge for those coming with more experience.
-- Guides the user to where these workshops would take place.
+- Guides the user to where and when these workshops would take place.

 ## Features